daviddavis/didnt/README.md

-= Didn't
+# Didn't

 This is Didn't, the testing framework.
-It was originally designed in Ruby (note the rake task) but can be used with any programming language.
+It can be used with any programming language.

-== What is Didn't?
+## What is Didn't?

 Didn't is a testing framework that aims to be lightweight and helps to cut down on new development time by as much as 30-60%.
 However, the cost for this gain is usually incurred in the support phase.
 Didn't has been influenced by other testing methodologies such as Testing by Compilation and HDD (Hope-Driven Development).

-== How do I use Didn't?
+## How do I use Didn't?

 The developers of Didn't really invisioned the Didn't development process to be carried out in four to ∞ steps.